On linear convergence of two decentralized algorithms: Introduction

-In sum, we provide new and stronger linear convergence results for both EXTRA and NIDS.
-More specifically, \begin{itemize} \item We show the linear convergence of EXTRA with the strong convexity of $\bar f$ and the relaxed condition $\lambda_{\min}(\vW)>-5/3$.
-The upper bound of the stepsize can be as large as ${5+3\lambda_{\min}(\vW)\over 4L}$, which is shown to be optimal in~\cite{li2017aprimal} for general convex problems; \item We show the linear convergence of NIDS with the same condition on $\bar f$ and $\vW$ as EXTRA.
-But, the large network-independent stepsize $\alpha\in (0,2/L)$ is kept. \end{itemize}
+In sum, we provide new and stronger linear convergence results for two state-of-the-art algorithms: EXTRA and NIDS.
+More specifically, \begin{itemize} \item We show the linear convergence of EXTRA under the strong convexity of $\bar f$ and the relaxed condition $\lambda_{\min}(\vW)>-5/3$.
+The upper bound of the stepsize can be as large as ${5+3\lambda_{\min}(\vW)\over 4L}$, which is shown to be optimal in~\cite{li2017aprimal} for general convex problems; \item We show the linear convergence of NIDS under the same condition on $\bar f$ and $\vW$ as EXTRA with any network-independent stepsize $\alpha\in (0,2/L)$. \end{itemize}

-\subsection{Notation}
+\section{Notation}

+We let \beq \vf(\vx)\coloneqq\sum_{i=1}^{n}f_{i}(x_{i}), \eeq where each $x_{i}\in\RR^{p}$ is the local copy of the global variable $x$ and the $k$th iterated point is $x_{i}^{k}$.
+Since agent $i$ has its own estimate $x_i$ of the global variable $x$, we put them together and define